Ryzen 7 PRO 250 vs Ryzen 9 5900X

 So, is Ryzen 9 5900X better than Ryzen 7 PRO 250?

 Yes.
-Ryzen 9 5900X is the better overall CPU here.
-You are getting a 15.8% average FPS lead across 50 shared CPU game tests in our data and 78.8% better PassMark, which makes it the stronger all-around choice.
+Ryzen 9 5900X is the better all-around CPU here.
+It gives you a 15.8% average FPS lead across 50 shared CPU game tests in our data and 78.8% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 9 5900X is the better pick here.
+If gaming is the priority, Ryzen 9 5900X is the better pick.
 According to our tests, it delivers 15.8% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 9 5900X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 9 5900X is the stronger fit.
 You are getting 78.8% better PassMark, backed by 12 cores and 24 threads.
-It also carries the larger cache pool with 300% larger total L3 cache (64 MB vs 16 MB).
+It also has the larger cache pool with 300% larger total L3 cache (64 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?